togishan/Phase-4/README.md

     "WRITE": ["user1"], // User can update and delete (if Room has DELETE too) the Event }
 ```
+-  **✓ READ**: User can see the title and details of the events.
+If not granted room will be displayed as BUSY without any other detail.
+-  **✓ WRITE**: User can update and delete (if Room has DELETE too) the Event.
 #### 8. View
 - **x** roomView and dayView commands result on a list of tables, a table per matching Room and a table per matching Day respectively.